Adversarial Attack and Defense on Point Sets: Results

 \subsection{Attack Performance}

+In order to verify the performance of our attack methods, extensive experiments are conducted on the ModelNet40 dataset.
+Figure \ref{fig:add} illustrates several \tifs{examples} attacked by the proposed methods, \tifs{and we display the adversarial point clouds generated by Pointwise-Gradient method under various Chamfer distances in Figure \ref{fig:attack_vs_chamfer}.} As demonstrated, the generated adversarial point clouds are visually indiscernible.
+For Pointwise-Gradient method and Point-Attach method, unnoticeable perturbation is applied on each attacked point, in case that the layout is destroyed.
+For Point-Detach method, the detached points are the critical points, which are often located on the edges and corners of the point clouds.
+In physical environments, these points are more likely to be vanishing for 3D sensing due to occlusion and scale issues.

-In order to verify the performance of our attack method, extensive experiments are conducted.
-The attack performance is shown in Table \ref{attack_form}.
-Different attack parameters correspond to different attack intensities.
-By applying our Pointwise Gradient method, the accuracy of PointNet could be reduced to $0\%$, which means that all natural samples are attacked.
-Although Point-Detach method does not achieve comparable performance in terms of accuracy reduction, the adversarial samples generated by this method are generally unnoticeable and can easily deceive human's eyes.
-In Point-Attach method, we utilize different parameters.
-Better performance is achieved with more attached points and larger Chamfer distance.
+The attack performance is depicted in Table \ref{attack_form}, where the attack parameters correspond to different attack intensities.
+By applying the proposed Pointwise Gradient method, the accuracy of PointNet could be reduced to $0\%$, which means that all natural \tifs{examples} are successfully attacked.

-Figure \ref{fig:add} shows the contrast between natural samples and adversarial samples, which is visually indiscernible.
-In Point-Detach method, the detached points are the critical points, which are often located on the edges of the point clouds.
+The Point-Detach method and Point-Attach method, are less effective than the Pointwise-Gradient attack in terms of accuracy reduction, however these attack are much more physically feasible, and these \tifs{examples} easily deceive human eyes \tifs{(see illustration of Point-Detach and Point-Attach in Figure \ref{fig:add})}.
+Under looser constraints, the attack performance can be even higher.
+It is worth noting that the adversarial PD and PA methods are much more effective than random point detachment / attachment.
+For illustration, we visualize (Figure \ref{fig:pd-attack}) the attack performance under PD attack with various detached points $N_d$.
+The victim PointNet is robust with random point detachment (with less than 200 detached points), however it is vulnerable in an adversarial setting.